refuel-ai/autolabel/docs/guide/llms/llms.md

 `chat-bison@001` always responds in a "chatty" manner (example below), often returning more than just the requested label.
 This can cause problems on certain labeling tasks.

 ### Content moderation
 Both Google LLMs seem to have much stricter content moderation rules than the other supported models.
-This can cause certain labeling jobs to completely fail as shown in our [technical report]().
+This can cause certain labeling jobs to completely fail as shown in our technical report [add link to technical report].
 Consider a different model if your dataset has content that is likely to trigger Google's built-in content moderation.

 ## Provider List
 The table lists out all the provider, model combinations that Autolabel supports today: